ding0t/bible_studies/deliverance_ministry/sorcery.md

 1. The demons masquerade as angels of light
 1. The demons lie to them
 1. The demonic powers are displayed
-1. Thedemons prey on the suffering
+1. The demons prey on the suffering